ResidentMario/py_d3/README.md

 This plugin attempts to improve on a few existing Jupyter-D3 bindings by restricting `d3` scope to whatever cell you are running the code in.
 It achieves this by monkey-patching subselection over the core `d3.select` and `d3.selectAll` methods (see [this comment by Mike Bostock](https://github.com/d3/d3/issues/2947) for ideation).

-`py_d3`, though thoroughly capable, has its quirks:
+`py_d3`, though thoroughly capable, has a lot of quirks:

 * Force graphs don't work at all.
-This appears to stem from assumptions the module makes about its runtime environment within D3 code, best as I can tell.
-You probably want [`ipython-d3networkx`](https://github.com/jdfreder/ipython-d3networkx) instead.
-* The visualizations won't load on page load because you won't have the proper D3 CDN localized until you actually run the cell.
-* D3 cells generated via `Run All` will almost always fail and raise a `Maximum Recursion Error`.
-I think this is because `%%d3` display cells (implemented via `IPython.display.display`) just initialize the JavaScript code and move on, and don't wait for any necessary D3 libraries to download via CDN.
-By the time D3 is ready, your notebook might be done running!
-Running the cells individually, one-by-one, works every time.
-Usually.
+Use [`ipython-d3networkx`](https://github.com/jdfreder/ipython-d3networkx) instead.
+* You will need to run your cells first before your plots will show up.
+* D3 cells generated via `Run All` may fail.
+Run the cell individually instead.
-* For similar reasons, you may sometimes have to run the first `%%d3` cell on the page twice before cells start working properly.
+* You probably will have to run the first `%%d3` cell on the page twice.
+* Your version of D3 will be cached.
+To load a different version, purge your cache.

 ## Contributing